 In order to protect both your computer and the university's network, make sure you have taken the following steps before you bring your computer on campus:

-You may be unable to register for a network connection if you do not secure and update your computer.
-Also, your network connection will be blocked for missing critical updates or if your computer is harming the network.
+You may be unable to connect to the internet if you do not secure and update your computer.

-We strongly recommend against using Norton AntiVirus, McAfee AntiVirus, and their internet security software, as it may cause your computer to block network access.
+ResNet strongly recommends against using Norton AntiVirus, McAfee AntiVirus, and their internet security software, as it may cause your computer to block network access.
 See our information on recommended AntiVirus software.

 Playing online with your gaming console is simple.
 If your console has a built-in web browser, simply register your console like your computer.
 Otherwise you will need to register your console with us by sending an email to firstname.lastname@example.org.

 Wired and wireless routers must be registered with ResNet in person.
 Due to interference from personal wireless routers on UC San Diego wireless equipment, only residents in areas that do not have wireless available (Coast Graduate Apartments) will be able to register a wireless router or access point.
-For security reasons, we recommend any wireless router with WPA2 encryption.
+For security reasons, wireless routers are required to have WPA2 encryption.
 More information about registering a gaming console or router can be found here.

 Copyright agencies like the RIAA or MPAA (Recording Industry and Motion Picture Associations of America) are targeting universities for people who are sharing copyrighted material such as music, TV shows and movies.
 UC San Diego students in the past that chose to settle out of court paid $3,000-$18,000.
-We recommend all students to uninstall peer-to-peer programs such as Limewire and BitTorrent clients (Vuze, uTorrent, Transmission, etc.).
+We recommend all students to uninstall peer-to-peer programs such as Limewire, Frostwire, Popcorn-Time and BitTorrent clients (Vuze, uTorrent, Transmission, etc.).
 Most students who receive a copyright violation weren't aware the peer-to-peer program was running.
-Please feel free to contact us if you would like assistance removing your peer-to-peer program.
+Please feel free to contact us if you would like assistance removing your peer-to-peer program or if you are unsure if the program you are using is safe.
 More information about file sharing can be found here.

 The UC San Diego Bookstore has computers on display and occasionally has discounts and we work closely with them to make sure that there are computers available meeting the requirements and recommendations.
 ResNet provides support for both Mac and PCs.
 You will also find both types of computers available to use in ACMS computer labs, which are accessible throughout campus.
 Choosing which computer is a matter of preference, in addition to your needs and possible financial constraints.
 Suggestions for minimum computer specifications and recommendations, click here.